teo-tsirpanis/Farkle/docs/index.md

 * A __mathematical expression parser__ powered by Farkle and written in [F#][simple-maths], also showcasing some more advanced features.

+* I used Farkle to write [a linear programming problem parser for a university assignment](https://github.com/teo-tsirpanis/uom/tree/master/s4/linear-and-network-programming/LinearProgrammingProblemParser).
+The code is extensively commented in Greek.

 * A simple indent-based language parser that supports virtual terminals written in [F#][indent-based].
 The most advanced example; it explains how to write a custom tokenizer.

 ## Contributing and copyright